-Okay, maybe we need to talk about this a little more, because these two questions are persistently flitting around in circles in the back of almost every abuse survivor’s mind.
+Okay, maybe we need to talk about this a little more because these two questions are a plague in every abuse survivor’s mind.

 You also know if you pick up this dark Truth you’ve been living with for years and examine it up close, you might fall apart and never be able to put yourself back together again.

-Or, okay, maybe it is, but way down in the abyss of your guts, it’s not that big of a deal.
+Or, okay, maybe it is, but waaaaaay down in the abyss of your guts it’s not that big of a deal.
 I mean, you made it this far, right?
 And life hasn’t been all that bad.
 There were good times.
 Surely that’s a sign that things are pretty good underneath, and the bad stuff is just an anomaly that surfaces now and again?

 Everyone has a bad day.
 (But not everyone spends their life seeing how many nice ways they can tear apart the people around them without being detected.)